MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-32-Uniform-System-Accounts-Telecommunications-Companies/subpart-C-Instructions-Balance-Sheet-Accounts/section-32.2681.md

-##### § 32.2681 Capital leases. #####
+##### § 32.2681 Finance leases. #####

-Link to an amendment published at 84 FR 4729, Feb.
-19, 2019.

-(a) This account shall include all property acquired under a capital lease.
-A lease qualifies as a capital lease when one or more of the following criteria is met:
+(a) This account shall include all property acquired under a finance lease.
+A lease qualifies as a finance lease when one or more of the following criteria is met:

 (1) By the end of the lease term, ownership of the leased property is transferred to the leasee.